Guide for Teaching World Geography | Student Handouts

 Because world politics change from year to year, you can expect your Geography course content to vary from year to year.
 During the Iran-Contra hearings, Nicaragua was a big topic of interest.
 Recently, thanks to Hugo Chavez, Venezuela has become a popular country to study.
 And of course, let's not forget the Arab Spring.

 We here at Student Handouts are here to help.
 We don't tell you what to teach or when to teach it.
 We simply organize the subject into workable units of study.
 Within each unit of study, we attempt to include as many educational tools as we possibly can, with new items added constantly.
-We have everything from online study games, to crossword puzzles, to movie/documentary reviews complete with questions and vocabulary terms.
+We have everything from Study Games, to crossword puzzles, to movie/documentary reviews complete with questions and vocabulary terms.
 Best of all, 99% of what we offer is completely free.

 Mistakes to Avoid